 Olecranon bursitis is a painful swelling that develops at the back of the elbow due to inflammation of the bursa, the thin sac of fluid that lies between the bony tip of the elbow (olecranon) and the skin.
 Normally, this sac only has a tiny bit of fluid inside of it to help the skin slide smoothly over the bone.
 However, the bursa can become irritated or inflamed and fill with extra fluid.

 In many cases, the cause of the olecranon bursitis is unknown.
 Trauma, such as hitting the elbow or falling on the back of the elbow, can sometimes lead to olecranon bursitis.
 People who lean their elbows against hard surfaces can develop this problem over time.
 Those with conditions such as gout, rheumatoid arthritis, or kidney failure needing dialysis can be more likely to get olecranon bursitis.

 If the bursa does not seem to be infected, avoiding activities that are irritating the area, applying a snug elbow wrap or elbow pads, and/or taking oral anti-inflammatory medications can help resolve the condition.
 Your doctor might also choose to remove the fluid from the bursa first with a needle (aspiration).
-Sometimes a steroid injection is also placed into the site.
+A steroid injection is also placed into the site.
 If the bursa is infected, antibiotics might be needed.
-Sometimes the bursa has to be removed with surgery if the infection cannot be cleared, or if the bursitis becomes a chronic problem.
+Sometimes, the bursa has to be removed with surgery if the infection cannot be cleared, or if the bursitis becomes a chronic problem.